Home Articles Technology Tensile structures: reshaping architecture with their transformative design potential

 Year: 2010

-The Sheikh Zayed Bridge, located in Abu Dhabi, UAE, is an impressive feat of engineering and design, featuring a stunning tensile structure.
-The cables are anchored to massive concrete blocks on either side of the bridge and are tensioned to provide the necessary support while maintaining stability.
+The Sheikh Zayed Bridge, located in Abu Dhabi, UAE, is an impressive feat of engineering and design.
+It features a stunning tensile structure anchored to massive concrete blocks on either side of the bridge.
+The cables are tensioned to provide the necessary support while maintaining stability.

 In Conclusion